Price Position and Structural State

 Momentum, Volatility, and Indicator Pressure

-SPX is showing wider movement, but participation is not fully backing it.
-ATR% reads 9.78, close to the bottom of its full historical range, while Bollinger Band width% reads 46.89, close to the top of its 90-day range.
-20-day Volume Z-score is -0.55, showing slightly below-normal participation.
+SPX remains in a low-volatility setup.
+ATR% reads 8.87, close to the bottom of its full historical range, and Bollinger Band width% reads 25.07, close to the bottom of its full historical range.
+20-day Volume Z-score is 0.21, so participation is not forcing a broader move yet.

 Broader Market Regime